Research and reports

-This part of the scheme is a new 12-week programme aimed at leaders who want to improve their management, strategic skills, and to drive their business forward.
+This is a 12-week programme aimed at leaders who want to improve their management, strategic skills, and to drive their business forward.

 There’s a cost of £750 to participants, with the remaining 90 per cent funded by the government.